imkimdol/website/README.md

 # website-source

 Source code for https://harperkim.ca.
-The website is built and deployed [here](https://github.com/imkimdol/website).
+The website is built and served [here](https://github.com/imkimdol/website-serve).

 [Credits and Attibutions for the interactive section.](https://harperkim.ca/interactive/credits)